Islam in Canada: Branches or denominations

 Major Canadian cities have local Muslim organizations that deal mainly with issues pertaining to their home city, but that support national associations.
 Most Muslim organizations on the national level are umbrella groups and coordination bodies.
 Student-led initiatives are generally well supported and successful, including annual events such as MuslimFest and the Reviving the Islamic Spirit conference, the largest Islamic event in Canada.

 Sunni Muslims

 The majority of Canadian Muslims follow Sunni Islam.

+Ahmadiyya Muslims

+The Ahmadiyya community has about 50 local chapters scattered across Canada, mainly in southern Ontario.
+The community have 25 mosques in Canada.

 Geographical distribution

-Provinces & territories
+Provinces and territories

 Table 1: Muslim Population of Canada in 1991, 2001 and 2011, 2021.